-Experience with the use of proton beam therapy for medulloblastoma, the most common malignant CNS tumor in the pediatric population, is relatively large.
-Although data on the late effects comparing proton to photon therapy are still maturing, dosimetric studies suggest that proton therapy in medulloblastoma should lead to decreased long-term toxicity.
+Experience with the use of proton-beam therapy (PBT) for medulloblastoma, the most common malignant CNS tumor in the pediatric population, is relatively large.
+Although data on the late effects comparing proton with photon therapy are still maturing, dosimetric studies suggest that proton therapy in medulloblastoma should lead to decreased long-term toxicity.

 Localized Prostate Cancer

 A total of 9 studies were included in the review; 4 were comparative and 5 were noncomparative.
-Five studies included patients who received x-ray external-beam radiotherapy plus proton beam boost, one study included a mix of patients with separate results for those given only protons and those given x-rays plus protons, one mixed study lacked separate results, and 2 studies only included patients receiving proton beam therapy without x-ray external-beam radiotherapy.
-Among studies using proton beam boost, only one study provided survival outcome data for currently applicable methods of x-ray external-beam radiotherapy.
+Five studies included patients who received x-ray external beam radiotherapy plus proton beam boost, 1 study included a mix of patients with separate results for those given only protons and those given x-rays plus protons, 1 mixed study lacked separate results, and 2 studies only included patients receiving PBT without x-ray external beam radiotherapy.
+Among studies using proton beam boost, only 1 study provided survival outcome data for currently applicable methods of x-ray external beam radiotherapy.
 Thus, data on survival outcomes were insufficient to permit conclusions about effects.
 Three studies on proton beam boost and 2 studies on proton beam alone gave data on biochemical failure.
 Prostate cancer symptoms were addressed in 2 studies and quality of life in one.
 Eight of 9 studies report on genitourinary and gastrointestinal toxicity.

 There was inadequate evidence from comparative studies to permit conclusions for any of the comparisons considered.
-Ideally, randomized, controlled trials (RCTs) would report long-term health outcomes or intermediate outcomes that consistently predict health outcomes.
-Of the 4 comparisons, there was one good quality randomized trial each for 2 of them.
+Ideally, RCTs would report long-term health outcomes or intermediate outcomes that consistently predict health outcomes.
+Of the 4 comparisons, there was 1 good quality randomized trial each for 2 of them.
 One showed significantly improved incidence of biochemical failure, an intermediate outcome of uncertain relation to survival, for patients receiving high-dose proton beam boost compared with conventional dose proton boost.
-No difference between groups has been observed in overall survival.
+No difference between groups has been observed in OS.
 Grade 2 acute gastrointestinal toxicity was significantly more frequent in the group receiving high-dose proton beam boost, but acute genitourinary toxicity and late toxicities did not significantly differ.
-The other trial found no significant differences between patients receiving x-ray versus proton beam boost on overall survival or disease- specific survival, but rectal bleeding was significantly more frequent among patients who had a proton beam boost.
+The other trial found no significant differences between patients receiving x-ray versus proton beam boost on OS or disease-specific survival, but rectal bleeding was significantly more frequent among patients who had a proton beam boost.
 Good quality comparative studies were lacking for other comparisons addressed in the Assessment.

-In 2004, investigators at Loma Linda, CA reported their experience with 1,255 patients with prostate cancer who underwent 3D-conformal radiotherapy (3D-CRT) proton beam radiation therapy.
-(22) Outcomes were measured in terms of toxicity and biochemical control, as evidenced by prostate specific antigen (PSA) levels.
-The overall biochemical disease-free survival rate was 73% and was 90% in patients with initial PSA less than or equal to 4.0.
+In 2004, investigators at Loma Linda, CA reported their experience with 1255 patients with prostate cancer who underwent 3D-conformal radiotherapy (3D-CRT) PBT.(27) Outcomes were measured in terms of toxicity and biochemical control, as evidenced by prostate-specific antigen (PSA) levels.
+The overall biochemical disease-free survival rate was 73% and was 90% in patients with initial prostate specific antigen less than or equal to 4.0.
 The long-term survival outcomes were comparable with those reported for other modalities intended for cure.

 Eight PBT case series were identified in the Assessment that included a total of 340 patients.
 No comparative studies, randomized or nonrandomized, were found.
 For these studies, stage I comprised 88.5% of all patients, and only 39 patients were in other stages or had recurrent disease.
 Among 7 studies reporting 2-year overall survival, probabilities ranged between 39% and 98%.
 At 5 years, the range across 5 studies was 25% to 78%.
 It is unclear if the heterogeneity of results can be explained by differences in patient and treatment characteristics.